 Students apply by indicating on their FAFSA that information is to be forwarded to their state of residence.
-The MAP Grant provides payment toward tuition and mandatory fees to eligible students enrolled at least half-time who are Illinois residents for at least one year prior to the start of the academic year.
+The MAP Grant provides payment toward tuition and mandatory fees to eligible students enrolled in at least 3 credit hours who are Illinois residents for at least one year prior to the start of the academic year.
 Due to limited funds, priority is given to students who complete their FAFSA early.